 The loss or delay of multiple large sale transactions in a quarter could impact our results of operations for that quarter and any future quarters for which revenue from that transaction is lost or delayed, as described under "Item 1A.
-Risk Factors-Risks Related to Our Business and Our Industry-Our quarterly operating results can be difficult to predict and can fluctuate substantially, which could result in volatility in the price of Class A common stock."
+Risk Factors- Risks Related to Our Business and Our Industry-Our quarterly operating results can be difficult to predict and can fluctuate substantially, which could result in volatility in the price of Class A common stock."
 It is difficult to predict accurately when, or even if, we can complete a sale of a tool to a potential customer or to increase sales to any existing customer.
 Our tool demand forecasts are based on multiple assumptions, including non-binding forecasts received from customers years in advance, each of which may introduce error into our estimates.
-Difficulties in forecasting demand for our tools make it difficult for us to project future operating results and may lead to periodic inventory shortages or excess spending on inventory items that may not be used."
+Difficulties in forecasting demand for our tools make it difficult for us to project future operating results and may lead to periodic inventory shortages or excess spending on inventory or on tools that may not be purchased, as further described in "Item 1A.
+Risk Factors-Risks Related to Our Business and Our Industry-Difficulties in forecasting demand for our tools may excess or excess spending on inventory shortages or excess spending on inventory items that may not be used."